ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

-The basic idea of hardware inspired ansätze is that we create a circuit that closely matches the structure of the hardware, most importantly the native gateset, and if possible the topology of the device.
+The basic idea of hardware inspired ansätze is that we create a circuit that closely matches the structure of the hardware, most importantly the native gateset, and if possible the connectivity of the device.

 This type of ansätze came from {% cite Kandala_2017 %}
 and the original is called hardware-efficient ansatz (HEA).